PDS Health Joins Levi-Richman Integration Initiative

 Patty & Paul Levi Research Award — $5,000 (Deadline: June 1).
 Awarded annually to a predoctoral student with a completed research project related to prevention.
 New for 2026: second award now available for a periodontal resident.

 Dr. James T. Mellonig Regeneration Research Award — $10,000 (Deadline: June 1).
-For second- or third-year periodontal residents, or recent graduates (academics or clinicians) up to three years post-graduation who have completed original research in periodontal regeneration.
+Note eligibility extension: For second- or third-year periodontal residents, or recent graduates (academics or clinicians) up to five years post-graduation who have completed original research in periodontal regeneration.

 Dr. Colin Richman Family Perio-Ortho Grant — $20,000 (Deadline: June 1).
 Up to two awards annually for periodontal or orthodontic residents or faculty in first five years of academia performing research in the perio-ortho interface.